mojaloop/merchant-payment-docs/end_to_end_merchant_payment_flow.md

 tags:
 ---

+## Making a payment to a merchant via USSD (customer initiated)

+In the following scenario, we are going to test the boundaries a little, by assuming that the Payment to the merchant will be from a user in one country to a merchant in another country.
+We provide the data that is needed below and the sequence and the flow of information between the various parties.

+The design currently assumes each party has an account identifier that only maps to a single currency.
+Further design would be required to support an identifier that maps to multiple currencies and any potential resolution that might be required.
+The receiving DFSP will initiate the conversion of the foreign exchange currency (equally this could be facilitated by the paying DFSP, but this will be explored later).

 ## Data needed to create a record

 As we are creating a merchant, it's locations and tills, we would need to consider the following data elements